Danieldkdao/BrainQuest/README.md

 # BrainQuest

-> This is an app I (Daniel Dao) designed and created to help people with their critcal thinking skills and puzzle solving skills.
+> This is an app I (Daniel Dao) designed and created to help people with their critical thinking skills and puzzle solving skills.
 It is my submission for the 2025 Congressional App Challenge.

 ## ✨ Features